News

 Recent News

-Caplan Cobb partner Michael Eber recently presented oral argument before the Supreme Court of Georgia in a case arising from the 2024 Bio-Lab chemical fire in Conyers, Georgia.
+Caplan Cobb partner Michael Eber presented oral argument earlier this week to the Georgia Court of Appeals in a high-stakes trucking case arising from a 2017 fatal accident on I-285 South in Atlanta.

 Read More